 During the Track Record Period, machinery deployed for the use in our projects were either (i) owned by ourselves; (ii) provided by our customers; (iii) provided by our subcontractors; or (iv) leased from third party machinery rental services providers.
-Assuming all else remain the same, our executive Directors consider that the deployment of self-owned machinery generally contribute to a higher profit margin as compared to the other scenarios where machinery is provided by our customers, our subcontractors or third party machinery rental services providers.
+Assuming all else remain the same, our executive Directors consider that the deployment of self-owned machinery under scenario (i) generally contribute to a higher profit margin as compared to the other scenarios where machinery is provided by our customers, our subcontractors or third party machinery rental services providers.

 Our executive Directors generally take into account certain mark-up over our estimated costs for the provision of machinery when determining the tender price of a project.
-However, if the machinery is provided by our customers, our Group will likely lose the opportunity of charging the mark-up for the provision of the required machinery.
+However, if the machinery is provided by our customers under scenario (ii), our Group will likely lose the opportunity of charging the mark-up for the provision of the required machinery.

-If we rely on our subcontractors or third party machinery rental services providers for the provision of machinery, then we may be subject to the risks of unavailability of machinery or inability to procure the necessary machinery on a timely basis and/or at a reasonable price.
-The inherent uncertainties associated with relying on our subcontractors or third party rental services providers for the provision of machinery may result in delays in our completion of works and/or higher costs to be incurred by us than our original estimation when determining our tender price, thereby resulting in cost overruns.
-In addition, our subcontractors and third party rental services providers generally factor in a mark-up for the provision of machinery in their fees charged to us, thereby eroding further room of charging a mark-up on our customers for the provision of machinery.
+Under scenarios (iii) and (iv), if we rely on our subcontractors or third party machinery rental services providers for the provision of machinery, then we may be subject to the risks of unavailability of machinery or inability to procure the necessary machinery on a timely basis and/or at a reasonable price.
+The inherent uncertainties associated with relying on our subcontractors or third party rental services providers for the provision of machinery under scenarios (iii) and (iv) may result in delays in our completion of works and/or higher costs to be incurred by us than our original estimation when determining our tender price under scenario (i), thereby resulting in cost overruns.
+In addition, our subcontractors and third party rental services providers generally factor in a mark-up for the provision of machinery in their fees charged to us under scenarios (iii) and (iv), thereby eroding further room of charging a mark-up on our customers for the provision of machinery.